St Lawrence’s,

 Visit us.

 We look forward to welcoming you to our church family.
-You can park just next to the church gates, or at busier times we can make extra parking available.
+You can park on the road along the churchyard wall, but please avoid taking the spaces marked for the Vicar and Organist, at busier times.
 Please get in touch if you need more information.

 History.

 Dating back to the 9th Century and spanning the millennia, St Lawrence’s is home to a rich historic tapestry of beautiful features.
 There is a Norman font, medieval sedilia (priest’s seats), piscina (basin) and tomb recess, Tudor brass effigies, pulpit and stocks from the Elizabethan period, Georgian choir stalls, Victorian pews and lectern and early 20th century stained glass (with inserts of older Tudor work).
-Besides its peal of six bells, there is also a genuine ship’s bell (from HMS Bigbury Bay), which was blessed in the church at the end of World War II.
+Besides its peal of six bells, now restored and being rung regularly, there is also a genuine ship’s bell (from HMS Bigbury Bay), which was blessed in the church at the end of World War II.

-The church is a precious asset which sits at the heart of Bigbury and relies on the ongoing support of the community to ensure it’s here for future generations.
+The church, a Grade II* listed building, is a precious asset which sits at the heart of Bigbury and relies on the ongoing support of the community to ensure it’s here for future generations.

 The PCC.